 As soon as we pulled onto the property & were about to turn onto one of the dirt roads leading to our site, we see this pair of eyes glowing in the dark, facing us in the middle of the road.

-She even makes the right turn to go down our particular row of sites/campers.
+She even makes the sharp right turn to go down our particular row of sites/campers.

-We pull the car up in front of the camper & get out, carrying Heather who was asleep.
+We pull the car up in front of the camper & get out, carrying Heather who was asleep at the time.

-As we enter our camper, it’s pretty evident that our screen door had the bottom half of the screening totally busted out.
+As we enter our camper & turn on the light, it’s pretty evident that the screen door had the entire bottom half of the screening totally busted out.
 And there’s Dody, sitting there like nothing happened…except that she’s panting a mile a minute!

-I guess she missed her family & it was hard to even yell at her, although that didn’t stop Laurie!
+I guess she missed her family & lemme tell ya it was so hard to even yell at her (although that didn’t stop Comandante Laurie)!

 Some months later, we traveled up to the campground during the fall.
-We decide to go at the very last minute after work & since it was almost a 4-hour drive, we arrived at the site quite late.
+We decided to go at the very last minute after work (we were living in Holbrook, way out on Long Island at the time & since it was about a 4-hour drive, we arrived at the site quite late at night.

-We put the heater on & laid Heather down in one of the beds.
+We opened the camper, immediately turned the heater on & laid Heather down in one of the bunk beds.
 We just sat at the kitchen table.

-A few minutes later, Laurie lets it this blood-curdling scream!!!
+A few minutes later, Laurie lets out this blood-curdling scream!!!

 I turn around to see what it was.
 She can’t speak, but points behind where I was sitting.